GDIBass/heroplan_data/README.md

 If you're adding a new family, source, speed or other appropriate config change please update those accordingly.
 Eventually these will be updated dynamically.

-If enough people contribute I'll set up a regular job to update heroes evrery night.
+If enough people contribute I'll set up a regular job to update heroes every night.